How to Be a Better Mom to Your Toddler

 Your kids just want your time and attention.

-They want to know that you care enough about them to sit down and read a book.
+They want to know you care enough about them to sit down and read a book.

 Take the time to read to them.